nhsconnect/FHIR-NRLS-API/pages/integration/integration_access_tokens_JWT.md

 It is highly recommended that standard libraries are used for creating the JWT as constructing and encoding the token manually may lead to issues with parsing the token in Spine.
 A good source of information about JWT and libraries to use can be found on the [JWT.io site](https://jwt.io/)

-### JSON Web Tokens (JWT) ###
+### JSON Web Tokens (JWT)

-Consumer system SHALL generate a new JWT for each API request.
-The Payload section of the JWT (see "JWT Generation" below for futher details) shall be populated as follows:
+Consumer system MUST generate a new JWT for each API request.
+The Payload section of the JWT (see "JWT Generation" below for futher details) MUST be populated as follows:

 | Claim | Priority | Description | Fixed Value | Dynamic Value | Specification / Example |
 |-------|----------|-------------|-------------|---------------|-------------------------|